Are you looking for natural antibiotic alternatives that will fight off the nasty bugs without destroying your immune system in the process?

 … So I’ve put together this list of 15 natural antibiotic alternatives you can try if you need to boost your immune function, eliminate infection, or recover from an illness.

-Each of these holds a wallop punch against dangerous bacteria without knocking out your stomach, nervous system, or the good bacteria that help your immune system fight off infections naturally.
+Each of these packs a wallop against dangerous bacteria without knocking out your stomach, nervous system, or the good bacteria that help your immune system fight off infections naturally.

 15 Natural Antibiotic Alternatives: